Community Futures Peterborough Marks 40 Years of Fueling Local Business Success

 Experts to Lead Panel Event for Businesses on Future-Proofing Your Business Against U.S. Tariffs

 Peterborough, ON – February 13, 2025 – Business owners across Peterborough City and County are invited to attend Bridging the Divide: Future-Proofing Your Business Against U.S. Tariffs, a free event designed to help local businesses navigate the challenges posed by shifting trade policies.
-Hosted by Community Futures Peterborough, the Peterborough and the Kawarthas Chamber of Commerce, and the Peterborough Downtown Business Improvement Association, this event will provide expert insights into supply chain management, finance, and trade strategies.
+Hosted by Community Futures Peterborough, the Peterborough and the Kawarthas Chamber of Commerce, and the Peterborough Downtown Business Improvement Area, this event will provide expert insights into supply chain management, finance, and trade strategies.

 On Tuesday, March 4, at Market Hall in Peterborough, the event will open its doors at 8:00 AM, allowing attendees to network over food and drinks before programming begins at 8:30 AM.
 The panel discussion will focus on the impact of U.S. tariffs, changes in consumer buying habits, and effective strategies for businesses to mitigate risks and adapt to new trade realities.